vtex-soft/texsupport.mii-infedu/README.md

 * `\author` command has optional parameter that serves as and identifier, and which can be used in `\address` field to identify address belonging.
 Macros `\inits`, `\fnms`, `\snm` stands for author’s initials, first names and surname accordingly.
 Use `\thanksref` and `\thankstext` macro to identify and print title page footnotes.
-In adition `type=corresp` key in \thankstext will use * as a foot- note mark.
-It is use for correspondig author identification.
+In adition `type=corresp` key in `\thankstext` will use `*` as a footnote mark.
+It is used for correspondig author identification.
 Email address should be provided in a `\ead{label=id}` macro.
 * Labels **c1**, **f1** are used for thanks;
 * thanks text `type=corresp` marks corresponding author;
 * Labels **e1**, **e2** are used to print electronic addresses.
 `hyperref` package is loaded in the class so they will be made into hyperlinks;
-* Please add different keywords in `\kwd` makro
+* Please add different keywords in `\kwd` macro;
 * Headings are generated automatically by printing authors (in even page) and title (in odd page).
 Use `\runtitle{}` and `\runauthor{}` if necessary to change auto-generated ones.